msande231/msande231.github.io/assignment1.markdown

 However, your teammates can each use their own credentials to poll the API in parallel.

-To terminate a script that\'s running in the background, first find its [process ID](https://en.wikipedia.org/wiki/Process_identifier)
+To terminate a script that's running in the background, first find its [process ID](https://en.wikipedia.org/wiki/Process_identifier)
 with: